tomsaleeba/ergoslab/README.md

 > a columnar stagged keyboard that uses a combination of Cherry MX (or
 > compatible) and Kailh choc switches to pack in a heap of thumb keys

+*Update Dec 2020*: I've been using this keyboard full time (I'm a professional software developer so it sees a lot of use) for a year now and I'm still in love with it.
+If you're considering making one, I would call this design battle proven now.

 - [What is this thing?](#what-is-this-thing)
 - [Desgin choices:](#desgin-choices)
 - [Build guide](#build-guide)